View Document

 Section 1 - Purpose

-(1) In accordance with the Australian Code for the Responsible Conduct of Research, 2018 [the Code], QUT and its researchers have a responsibility to ensure the safe and secure storage and management of research data, records and primary materials and, where possible and appropriate, to allow access and reference to these data.
+(1) In accordance with the Australian Code for the Responsible Conduct of Research, 2018 [the Code], QUT and its researchers have a responsibility to ensure the safe, secure and traceable storage and management of research data, records and primary materials and, where possible and appropriate, to allow access and reference to these data.
 Additionally, research data and primary materials are considered public records under the Public Records Act 2002 (Qld) and must be managed consistent with requirements of that Act.

-(2) Researchers have a responsibility to ensure that their data is accurate, complete, authentic and reliable.
+(3) Researchers have a responsibility to ensure that the data they collect and store is accurate, complete, authentic and reliable.
 Sound management of research data and primary materials as set out in this Policy assists researchers to meet these responsibilities and for QUT to meets its institutional responsibilities.

-1. justifying and verifying the outcomes of research;
+1. justify and verify the outcomes of research;

-(5) Guidance on compliance with this Policy and managing research data is available through the Managing research data and primary materials information through HiQ (for Students) and the Digital Workplace (for Staff) (QUT student and staff access only).
+(7) Guidance on managing research data is available through HiQ (for Students) and the Digital Workplace (for Staff) (QUT student and staff access only).

 Top of Page